tarwn/lessthandot-hugo/blogs/content/posts/2017-06-20-mapping-complex-types-tofrom-the-db-with-petapoco.md

 ## Case 1: Strongly Typed Identities to SQL ints

-A complex web application can end up passing object id&#8217;s through any number of controller methods, business functions, or storage calls.
-It&#8217;s not hard to end up with a smattering of integer or GUIDs in the application to represent the id values, with limited meaning when appended to error messages, serialized, or represented in tests.
-Though it&#8217;s nice to see functions with strongly types ID objects (and error messages that don&#8217;t tell you &#8220;4 could not be found&#8221;), this can switch to a nuisance at API and database borders when it comes time to save or communicate those complex types.
+A complex web application can end up passing object id's through any number of controller methods, business functions, or storage calls.
+It's not hard to end up with a smattering of integer or GUIDs in the application to represent the id values, with limited meaning when appended to error messages, serialized, or represented in tests.
+Though it's nice to see functions with strongly types ID objects (and error messages that don't tell you “4 could not be found”), this can switch to a nuisance at API and database borders when it comes time to save or communicate those complex types.

-Here&#8217;s an example Identity object (T4 generated):
+Here's an example Identity object (T4 generated):

 ```csharp
 public class OrganizationId : IIdentity<int>